Pear Chutney Chicken

 - 1 to 1-1/2 teaspoons curry powder

-- 2. In a large skillet, cook chicken in oil over medium heat for 5-6 minutes on each side or until no longer pink.
+- 2. In a large skillet, heat oil over medium heat.
+Add chicken; cook until no longer pink, 5-6 minutes on each side.
 Remove and keep warm.

-- 3. In the same skillet, combine the onion, chutney, lemon juice, curry powder and reserved pear juice.
+In same skillet, combine onion, chutney, lemon juice, curry powder and reserved pear juice.
 Bring to a boil.
 Add chicken and pears.
-Reduce heat; simmer, uncovered, for 3-5 minutes or until heated through.
+Reduce heat; simmer, uncovered, until heated through, 3-5 minutes.

-- 4. Freeze option: Cool chicken mixture.
+Freeze option: Cool chicken mixture.
 Freeze in freezer containers.
 To use, partially thaw in refrigerator overnight.
-Microwave, covered on high for 8-10 minutes or until heated through, stirring once.
-Yield: 4 servings.
+Microwave, covered, on high, stirring once, until heated through, 8-10 minutes.

 1 serving: 395 calories, 9g fat (2g saturated fat), 63mg cholesterol, 404mg sodium, 51g carbohydrate (35g sugars, 1g fiber), 24g protein.

 Feb 25, 2016

 I loved this chicken!
 Quick and easy for a weekday dinner.
 I served this with wild rice and steamed broccoli on the side.